 However, James 4:3 is not saying that if we have godly motives, a heart full of faith and love toward the Lord Jesus Christ, and a will fully aligned with the will of God that we’ll get everything we desire.
 Contrary to many prosperity gospel preachers today, God is not a divine ATM.
 Just because He has inexhaustible funds available doesn’t mean we can simply withdraw whatever amount we desire, whenever we desire, for whatever we desire.
 The Lord is sovereign and good.
 He knows precisely what we need and what we do not need.
 We need to echo Jesus’ prayer: “Not my will, but yours, be done” (Luke 22:42).

 The flip side is also true.
 Just because our prayer isn’t answered in the way we desire doesn’t mean we have secret sin in our lives or that we lack faith.
 Of course, that could be true.
 Sin can hinder our prayers, but it’s not always true that a hindered prayer means sin is present.
 A no from God is an answer to prayer.
 And this God who says no gives that answer for our good and for His glory.
 We can’t always understand why, but we should always trust that our good God has His and our best interests in view.

-Dr. David E. Briones is professor of New Testament at Reformation Bible College in Sanford, Fla.
+Dr. David E. Briones is associate professor of New Testament at Westminster Theological Seminary in Philadelphia and a teaching elder in the Orthodox Presbyterian Church.
 He is author of Paul’s Financial Policy: A Socio-Theological Approach.